HEATING ASSISTANCE FAQ

 Self-Employment – Please call QCAP for instructions on what you will need to send.

 Business Equity Information is required if gross receipts/revenue are greater than $250,000 per year

 **HOMEOWNERS ONLY – send a current real estate tax bill, mortgage statement and homeowner’s insurance bill for all Real Estate property that you own.

 You may appeal to QCAP for any of the following reasons.
 Mail appeals to: QCAP Energy Program, 1509 Hancock Street, Quincy, MA 02169.
 The deadline for making appeals to QCAP is July 24, 2020.
 No appeal will be accepted after that date.

 - If you have been denied assistance, or you disagree with the amount of assistance, you may appeal within 20 working days of receipt of any notice of eligibility, or ineligibility.

-QCAP will schedule an informal face-to-face hearing only if you request it on an appeal form provided by QCAP, or if QCAP deems it necessary.
-QCAP will reach a decision, and send you a written notice within 10 working days after a hearing.
+Please note face-to-face hearing requests will not be honored during COVID-19; phone calls will replace this method.
+QCAP will schedule a phone call only if you request it on an appeal form provided by QCAP, or if QCAP deems it necessary.
+QCAP will reach a decision, and send you a written notice within 10 working days after the call.

-If you do not have a face-to-face hearing, you may still be required by QCAP to submit new, or additional documentation in support of your appeal.
+If you do not have a call, you may still be required by QCAP to submit new, or additional documentation in support of your appeal.
 QCAP will reach a decision and send you written notice within 20 working days of receipt of complete documentation, if new or additional documentation has been requested.
-No appeal will be accepted by QCAP after Friday, June 26, 2020.
+No appeal will be accepted by QCAP after July 24, 2020.